DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 };
 ```

-**🧠 What This Is Doing Using a Cloudflare playground version**

-This section is what your mcp client uses to decide how to route incoming HTTP requests to the right part of your MCP server.

-🧩 Let’s break down what each part does:
+##### 🧩 Let’s break down what each part does:

 - **🔁 fetch(...)**

   - This is the main handler.
-Every time a request comes into your server, it runs this function.
+Every time a request comes into your server, it runs this function to handle incoming requests.

 - **✅ const url = new URL(request.url);**

-  - Parses the request so we can check what the URL path is (like /sse or /mcp).
+  - Parses the request so we can check what the URL path is (like `/sse` or `/mcp`).

 <details>
 <summary>⚔️ Side Quest: What's the difference between <code>/mcp</code> and <code>/sse</code>?</summary>

-MCP currently defines two standard transport mechanisms:
+**MCP** currently defines two standard transport mechanisms:

 #### 🧠 `/mcp` – Standard Input/Output (stdio)